Gabriel Puron Cid

 Mohammed Bin Rashid School of Government, Department of Policy Research, Dubai, UAE

 Fadi Salem is the Director of Research at the Mohammed Bin Rashid School of Government (formerly Dubai School of Government).
 He is also the founding Editor-in-Chief of the Dubai Policy Review journal and leads the Future Government and Innovation Group in the School as a Senior Research Fellow.
-He earlier was an Associate with the Belfer Center for Science and International Affairs, Harvard Kennedy School (HKS); and a Fellow with the I+I Policy Research Centre, Lee Kuan Yew School of Public Policy (LKY SPP), National University of Singapore.
-He is currently a PhD in Public Policy candidate at the University of Oxford, and holds a Masters from the London School of Economics and Political Science, and a B.Eng. in Computer Engineering from Aleppo University.
-Fadi is an internationally recognized authority in digital governance domains, recently selected as one of the 100 Most Influential People in Digital Government in 2019 by Apolitical.
-He also serves as a member of several governance and advisory boards, such as Smart Dubai Office’s Artificial Intelligence Ethics Advisory Board, the Digital Government Society Board, and Board of Trustees of Jusoor, a scholarship and educational charity.
-His areas of expertise extends to digital governance, technology policy, digital transformation, Govtech, innovation policies, smart cities development; the policy implications of Artificial Intelligence, the 4th Industrial Revolution, IoT, big data and open government.
-Additionally he has extensive policy and scholarly publications on social media, electronic participation, “future of government” applications, and the impact of digital transformations in the Arab region, including the influential Arab Social Media Report series and the Arab World Online series.
+He was an Associate with the Belfer Center for Science and International Affairs, Harvard Kennedy School (HKS); and a Fellow with the I+I Policy Research Centre, Lee Kuan Yew School of Public Policy (LKY SPP), National University of Singapore.
+Fadi holds a PhD in Public Policy from the University of Oxford, an MSc in Information Systems Management from the London School of Economics and Political Science, and a B.Eng. in Computer Engineering from Aleppo University.
+Fadi is an internationally recognized authority in digital governance, technology and data policy domains, selected among the 100 Most Influential People in Digital Government (Apolitical).
+He also serves as a member of several influential governance and advisory boards, such as Dubai Digital Authority’s Artificial Intelligence Ethics Advisory Board, the Digital Government Society Board, the Board of Trustees of Jusoor (a global refugee education charity), the WGS Global Council on SDG 16 and the Open Loop initiative’s Global Experts on the Governance of Emerging Technologies.
+Fadi has led and contributed to globally influential projects with the UNDESA, World Bank, UNDP, UN CEPA, OECD, EU, among others. expertise extends to digital governance, technology policy, data policies, digital transformation, Govtech, open government, smart cities development and ethical implications of Artificial Intelligence.
+He has extensive publications on public policy, ‘future of government’ applications, electronic participation, social media, and the impact of digital transformations in the Arab region, including the influential Arab Social Media Report series, the Arab World Online series, the Arab SDGs Index and the Global Economic Diversification Index.

 University of Macedonia, Department of Applied Informatics, Thessaloniki, Greece